-The nurse survey is an integral part of the appraisal process for organizations applying for ANCC's Pathway to Excellence designation.
-The survey invites nurses at all levels throughout the applicant organization to share their perceptions of the workplace environment.
+The nurse survey is an integral part of the appraisal process for organizations applying for American Nurses Credentialing Center (ANCC) Pathway to Excellence designation.
+The survey invites nurses working at all levels of the organization to share their perceptions of the workplace environment.
 Responses from the survey play a key part in the decision on whether to award Pathway accreditation.
 Pathway designation can only be achieved if nursing staff validate that their organization meets the Pathway Standards.

-What kinds of questions about the workplace environment does the nurse survey ask?
+What kinds of questions about the workplace environment does the Pathway survey ask?

-The survey asks questions relevant to the presence of essential elements of a positive work environment as defined by 2017 Pathway to Excellence criteria.
-The survey covers the following topics:
+The survey asks questions about the presence of essential elements of a positive work environment as defined by 2020 Pathway to Excellence criteria.
+The Pathway survey covers the following topics:

 - CNO accessible to nurses

 - Nurse managers include nurses in cost management discussions

 - Process in place to involve nurses in addressing patient-related safety events

 - Workplace culture free from incivility, bullying, and violence among healthcare team

 - Safeguard nurses from verbal or physical abuse from patients and families